JJ/hoborg/text/text.md

 not.
 The yellow light coming out of it and above it danced, as if something was burning.
 And the smell.

+One of the horses the klansmen were using came in our direction and it very nearly made us fall from the horses; that along with the smoke and smell frightened our horses and we could not start them back again.
+So we tied them to a bush and took from there by feet, half running.

-The four Klansmen, robes on fire, were lying down, trying to stand up, yelling, The clown posse was going around them, using their squirt guns to douse them with something that kindled the fire, while they were laughing.
-An they were doing the routine.
+Not that we could do much when we arrived at a small clearing at the highway, from where the laughs and smells and smoke seemed to be coming from.
+The four Klansmen, robes on fire, were lying down, one of them still trying to stand up, yelling, The clown posse was going around them, using their squirt guns to douse them with something that kindled the fire, while they were laughing.
+And  doing the routine.

 "Oh my oh my oh my, my guests are on fire" said Clippo, the Auguste.